When to Give Up On Your Writing Project … and When to Keep Going

 If you decided to give up, right now, would you feel deeply relieved … or would you really miss working on it?

-K.M.
-Weiland has a very open, honest post here where she writes about giving up on one of her novels – a couple of years of work.
+A while ago, K.M.
+Weiland wrote very openly and honestly about giving up on one of her novels – a couple of years of work.
 In it, she says:

 The gut knows.
 There were times when I would have loved to have just thrown up my hands and quit on Dreamlander.
 But something kept me going.
 Every time I considered stopping, my instincts started howling.
 Keep going!
 You can fix this story!
 You have to see this through!